-Here’s a simple recipe for Japanese-Inspired Rice cooked on the stovetop, using short-grain rice seasoned with sesame oil, rice vinegar and Furikake to use in bowls, or as a tasty side to meat and fish.
+Here’s a simple recipe for Seasoned Japanese Rice cooked on the stovetop, using short-grain rice seasoned with sesame oil, rice vinegar and Furikake to use in bowls or as a tasty side to meat and fish.

 Short grain brown rice is lower in calories and had a lower glycemic index than white short-grain rice.
 I also find it to be more flavorful- but up to you!
 Make sure to see recipe notes for white short-grain rice.

 - Short grain rice- uruchimai, genmai (short-grain white rice, or short grain brown rice)

 - Rice vinegar

 - Use short-grain rice- grains of rice that are short and rounded versus long and thin (like basmati or jasmine).
 Both short-grain brown rice and short-grain white rice (or sushi rice) will work here, but be aware of different water-to-rice ratios, and differences in cooking times (see recipe notes).